chef/chef-web-docs/content/resources/windows_user_privilege/_index.md

   end
   ```

-  **Add Builtin Guests and Local Accounts to the SeDenyRemoteInteractiveLogonRight Privilege**:
+  **Add the SeDenyRemoteInteractiveLogonRight Privilege to the Builtin Guests and Local Accounts User Groups:

   ```ruby
   windows_user_privilege 'Remote interactive logon' do